Scaling MSP Operations with Centralized Monitoring at Atea

 • Health Check Reports: Provide detailed insights into the overall health and performance of your database systems.

-• Security and Compliance Reports: Ensure adherence to security standards and regulatory requirements with actionable insights.
-Part of the Security and Compliance Package.
+• Security and Compliance Reports: Ensure adherence to security standards and regulatory requirements (part of the Security and Compliance Package).

 Customize dbWatch Control Center Reports

 The most basic level of customization on database reports allows you to add branding.
-All the Managed Service Providers who use dbWatch Control Center utilize the white labeling on reports.
-They add their company name and logo to the report title page so the MSP clients receive branded reports.
-Many customers also use this function for internal reporting.
+All the Managed Service Providers who use dbWatch Control Center utilize the white labeling on reports, adding their company name and logo to the report title page.
+The same feature is also useful for internal reporting in larger organizations.

-Beyond branding, you can modify out-of-the-box reports to suit specific needs.
-You can take any of the reports that we provide and use them as a starting point to create your own reports.
+Beyond branding, all of the built-in reports can be used as a starting point to create your own reports.
 Open an out-of-the-box report and use the ‘save as’ function to make a new report.
 Then, add or subtract parameters to personalize report outputs.
-Starting from the pre-made report reduces manual work.
+Starting from the existing template saves time compared to building a report from scratch.

-For example, the health check report is around 75 pages.
-You open and re-save the health check report and then remove data not relevant to you.
-You can adjust the defaults, such as the output formats and page orientation.
-Now, you have a shorter report focusing on your interests.
-Occasionally, someone forgets to use the ‘save as’ function and directly edits the template.
-Do not worry; there are automated report backups, and you can restore the template from an earlier version.
+For example, the health check report is around 75 pages long.
+You can copy the report template, remove sections not relevant to you, and adjust the defaults such as the output formats and page orientation.
+The result is a shorter report focused on what matters to you.
+If someone accidently direct edits, forgetting to use the ‘save as’ function; don’t worry; there are automated report backups, and you can restore the template from an earlier version.

-dbWatch Control Center also allows users to create custom reports for application-specific data.
+dbWatch Control Center also supports fully custom reports on application-specific data.
 Custom reports extend reporting to all data stored in the database instances.
-For instance, a construction company could track submitted designs and flag missing files or unresolved issues.
+For instance, a construction company might track submitted designs and flag missing files or unresolved issues.

 Automating these reports eliminates the need for you to manually extract and deliver data.
 It gives you time to focus on critical tasks while ensuring stakeholders receive timely, actionable information.